Tressie McMillan Cottom: Thick

 McMillan Cottom's book Thick: And Other Essays was published by The New Press in 2019.
 John Warner, writing for the Chicago Tribune, described Thick as "the story of Cottom's life" but also "a kind of manifesto".
-The book draws on examples from McMillan Cottom's own personal life in the form of personal essays.
-These essays touch on topic including sexual abuse, divorce, and the death of a child, to discuss broader issues in race, beauty, and education, such as why black women can never be seen as beautiful, why universities prefer African students to African American students, and how assumptions about wealth, competence, and pain undermine black women's efforts to achieve health and financial security.Publishers Weekly gave Thick a starred review, concluding that "the collection showcases Cottom's wisdom and originality".
+The book draws on examples from McMillan Cottom's life in the form of personal essays.
+These essays touch on topics including sexual abuse, divorce, and the death of a child to discuss broader issues in race, beauty, and education, such as why black women can never be seen as beautiful, why universities prefer African students to African American students, and how assumptions about wealth, competence, and pain undermine black women's efforts to achieve health and financial security.

+Publishers Weekly gave Thick a starred review, concluding that "the collection showcases Cottom's wisdom and originality".
 Rebecca Stoner, writing for Pacific Standard, praised the broad appeal of Thick, noting that McMillan Cottom "makes it possible for her readers, whether or not they are black women, to understand the interdependent nature of our oppressions".
-The New York Times praised "the author’s skillful interweaving of the academic with the popular" and concluded that Thick "is sure to become a classic of black intellectualism".
+The New York Times praised "the author's skillful interweaving of the academic with the popular" and concluded that Thick "is sure to become a classic of black intellectualism".
 Thick was a finalist for the 2019 National Book Award for Nonfiction.